• Skip to primary navigation

 Other Flavour Suggestions

-And as this recipe is so easy to make, why not get your kids involved in the process.
-Ours love to help weigh out the ingredients and sneaking a few chocolate chips when we add them!
+And as this recipe is so easy to make, why not get your kids involved in the process?
+Our kids love to help weigh out the ingredients and sneak a few chocolate chips when we add them!
 I hope you’ll enjoy these as much as we do.
 Let me know what you think in the comments below.

 Looking for More Small Treats?

-• My allergy friendly granola bars are a great snack to have on hand
+• My Allergy-Friendly Granola Bars are a great make-ahead snack

 School Safe mini banana muffins in a baking tray.